Thursday 2 – Saturday 4 April 2020

 - Why you would like to attend the school and how you will potentially benefit from it

-Applications must be submitted no later than Monday 2 March 2020.
+Applications must be submitted no later than close of Wednesday 4 March 2020.
 Attendance will be at the discretion of the organisers.
 Successful applicants will be notified no later than Wednesday 11 March.

 All those selected to attend will be deemed to have committed to attending all lectures and workshops for the entire duration of the London-based school starting at 6pm on Thursday 2 April until the close at 7pm on Saturday 4 April; and to residing overnight on Thursday 2 and Friday 3 April in the accommodation provided.